 When: spring and early autumn.
 In the summer the weather is hotter, but by bike you should be fine

-Let’s leave the coast of Cervia behind us and head for the salt mines, which are considered the South Gate of Po Delta Regional Park.
+Let’s leave the coast of Cervia behind us and head for the Salt Pan, which are considered the South Gate of Po Delta Park.

 After a few km along the Via Salara Statale here they are: expanses of water rich in salt and only a few cm deep, that at sunrise shine and reveal an amazing variety of flora and fauna.